daniel207pzd/Google-Data-Analytics-Capstone-Project-Bellabeat-Case-Study/Google-Data-Analytics-Capstone-Project---Bellabeat-Case-Study--Github-.md

   we can consider to have a feature on the Bellabeat app that allows users to specify a time they desire to go to sleep.
 The app can then notify the user some time before that time to prepare going to sleep.
-  Since users struggle to fall asleep, prompting them to
+  Since users struggle to fall asleep, prompting them to go to bed earlier than the set time can help users to fall asleep on time and have sufficient rest.

 - **Step and Activity Notifications**